chap0ng/md-master-thesis/inspiration/24.04.14-assignement-1/readme.md

 1. Sounding plants & analogue modular synths (cables as roots)
 2. Synth designs
 3. Y2K: the comeback of high-energy visuals and music
-4. Y2K and the culture of DnB/Techno
+4. Y2K and the culture of Drum and Bass / Techno

 #### 1: Ghost hunting 👻